Hcl0s/TwitterBackup/README.md

 # TwitterBackup
-This application will backup all tweets the user specifies
+This application will backup all tweets of the account the user specifies